optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

    derivatives and whether it supports bounds and nonlinear constraints.
 Moreover, it signals which algorithm specific options are supported.
 Default values for algorithm specific options are also defined in the signature of the minimize function.
-1. `@mark_minimizer` collects the following information via keyword arguments
+1. `@mark_minimizer` collects the following information via keyword arguments:

 - Is the algorithm a scalar, least-squares or likelihood optimizer?
-- The algorithm name
+- The algorithm name.
-- Does the algorithm require well scaled problems
+- Does the algorithm requires well scaled problems?
-- Is the algortihm currently installed
+- Is the algorithm currently installed?
-- Is the algorithm global or local
+- Is the algorithm global or local?
-- Should the history tracking be disabled (e.g. because the algorithm tracks its own history)
+- Should the history tracking be disabled (e.g. because the algorithm tracks its own history)?
-- Does the algorithm parallelize criterion evaluations
+- Does the algorithm parallelize criterion evaluations?

 A slightly simplified example of the current internal algorithm interface is: